datea/datea-api/doc/AccountApi.md

 ####PATCH

 An example.
 Other fields are ignored.
-As with PATCH, you need only to provide the fields you want to change, and of course, the id.
+As with PATCH, you need only to provide the fields you want to change to

+*/api/v2/user/\<id\>/*

 	{
-		id: <userid>
 		username: <username>,
 		fullname: <fullname>,
 		message: <message>,